rajch/LBCC-book/chapter4.md

 End Sub
 ```

-Before we go on to the parsing, we will add another case of WriteLine, which will allow the emitted executable to print Booleans.
+Before we go on to the parsing, we will add another case of `WriteLine`, which will allow the emitted executable to print Booleans.
 Add the following to **CodeGen.vb**:

 ```vbnet
 Public Sub EmitWriteLineBoolean()